 It was the year that Kashmir fell into the grip of war between India and Pakistan, when armed insurgents advocating violent secession from India began the Kashmir Insurgency.
 With it came a total embargo on tourism– no more picnics by the lake in the moonlight, no more cricket matches, cinemas or alcohol.

 Kashmir in its golden era of tourism, shot by James Burke for Life Magazine…

 No longer was anyone talking about Kashmir for its incredible beauty, its cuisine and handicrafts, or its triumphs in agriculture.
 The complexities of Kashmiri civilization just vanished.
 Reduced to a bloody conflict between the mosque and the army, for ten years in Kashmir, there were no tourists at all.
 Not a single one.

 “An old radio sits silently, as there are no guests to play for…The views over the lakes were inspiration for many poets, artists and writers.” (c) Helen Rimell

-Although thousands of people have died as a result of the turmoil in Kashmir, the conflict has become less deadly in recent years and recent elections in 2014 saw the highest voters turnout in 25 years.
+Although thousands of people have died as a result of the turmoil in Kashmir, the conflict has become much less deadly in recent years.
 The European Union welcomed elections, calling it “free and fair” and congratulated India for its democratic system.
 Despite visitors slowly beginning to return, still the houseboats of Kashmir remain empty most of the year.